 Together, these changes support self-determination for first nations communities and provide better access to lands and financial resources.
 They also support greater economic prosperity in first nations communities by improving processes, timelines and access to services, and also contribute to assisting first nations institutions in their direct work with communities.

-With the support of indigenous institutional partners, we are removing barriers for first nations that decide to opt-out of parts of the Indian Act and participate in alternate legislative regimes to exercise their own jurisdiction and law-making authority.
+With the support of indigenous institutional partners, we are removing barriers for first nations that decide to opt out of parts of the Indian Act and participate in alternate legislative regimes to exercise their own jurisdiction and law-making authority.
 Our government and indigenous institutions are working together with first nations to develop the tools they need to drive local economic development and promote prosperity.

 Last week, I met with Tabatha Bull, COO of the Canadian Council for Aboriginal Business.
-We talked about the fact that indigenous business contributed $31 billion to the Canadian economy.
-We talked about the fact that indigenous peoples were the youngest and fastest-growing demographic in Canada.
+We talked about the fact that indigenous business contributes $31 billion to the Canadian economy.
+We talked about the fact that indigenous peoples are the youngest and fastest-growing demographic in Canada.
 Indigenous peoples are creating businesses at nine times the rate of non-indigenous Canadians.
 We must support these businesses but work in partnership to ensure their success.

-First Nation Land Management is a government-to-government relationship through which first nations opt-out of 44 sections of the Indian Act related to land, environment and resource development.
+First Nation Land Management is a government-to-government relationship through which first nations opt out of 44 sections of the Indian Act related to land, environment and resource development.
 Under this land management regime, first nations will have full jurisdiction, legal authority and law-making powers to operate as a government over their own lands.

 Since 1996, 165 first nations have become signatories to the Framework Agreement on First Nation Land Management.
 As of February 1, 90 first nations have full jurisdiction, legal authority and law-making powers over their lands.